elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 ## Named functions

+We briefly mentioned named functions when handling the [anonymous function basic type](/getting-started/basic-types.html#anonymous-functions).
+Here that we are discussing modules, it is the place for their named counterpart.

-Inside a module, we can define functions with `def/2` and private functions with `defp/2`.
-A function defined with `def/2` can be invoked from other modules while a private function can only be invoked locally.
+Inside a module, we can define public named functions with `def/2` and private named functions with `defp/2`.
+A public named function, i.e.: one defined with `def/2`, can be invoked from other modules, while a private function can only be invoked locally.

+Apart from the syntax regarding their identifiers, there is no difference between named and anonymous functions, so all that we show here, applies anonymous functions as well.

 ```elixir
 defmodule Math do